yesodweb/yesodweb.com-content/blog/2012/10/avoid-syscall.md

 WAI applications should take care of both adding Date: and logging.

-Yesod and Mighttpd are using the `fast-logger` package for logging.
+Yesod and Mighttpd both use the `fast-logger` package for logging.
 I modified it so that it provides both algorithms above.
 Also, I changed Mighttpd to use the new algorithm to generate Date:.